 MyHeritage can help you to trace your family tree and help you break down any brick walls in your research.
 Getting a DNA test can help you with showing you where you should be looking for more information.

 I like how they have broken the world down into 42 different regions, the second most out of all the companies.
 It does though fall short of Ancestry DNA which has at present 150 regions.

-Joining the community and taking the test means that you also have the chance of connecting with your cousins, which MyHeritage makes it super easy.
+Joining the community and taking the test means that you also have the chance of connecting with your cousins, which MyHeritage makes super easy.
 It does though all depend on whether your matches do want to share their information.

-Despite that fact it is certainly worth considering opting for as your own family tree knowledge can and will grow because of it.
+Despite that fact, it is certainly worth considering opting for as your family tree knowledge can and will grow because of it.

 To get the most out of this test you do want to follow the instructions so that you can give the people in the lab a good sample.
 By doing so you will get accurate results, you will know your ancestors’ origins and you will be able to connect with distant cousins.